 Parks & Playgrounds

 Swissvale is home to many beautiful parks and playgrounds within easy walking distance for residents.
 Take a hike, walk your dog, go for a run, or ride a bike through nearby Frick Park.
 Reserve Memorial Park & Pavilion or Collingwood Park for your next party or gathering.
 Parks are for resident use only.
 Commercial events are not permitted.
-As of March 25, 2020 borough parks are closed indefinitely until the Corona Virus Pandemic has eased and the stay-at-home order has been lifted.

 Les Getz Memorial Park & Pavilions